fieryhenry/BCSFE-Python/README.md

 1. Install python (If you haven't already) https://www.python.org/downloads/

-2. Enter the command: `python -m pip install` into cmd or another terminal to install the editor
+2. Enter the command: `python -m pip install battle-cats-save-editor` into cmd or another terminal to install the editor

 3. Connect your rooted device to your pc or start up your emulator